Mohammedzubairkhan/ISI_sentimentalAnalysis/Readme.md

 Notes

-1.Analysis of both the methods are presented individually in Summary_sentimental.pdf
+1. Analysis of both the methods are presented individually in Summary_sentimental.pdf

 2. The scrapped data is present in data.json and its respective code is in sentimental_analysis_textblob.py/ipynb